Last Updated on November 25, 2021

 East Nara Nabari is located within Muro Akame Aoyama Quasi-National Park and has many beautiful waterfalls.

-Today, I would like to talk about my waterfall meditation experience, which is called takigyo (waterfall training) or takiutare (hit by a waterfall) in Japanese.
-I joined the Takigyo Tour at Akame 48 Waterfalls, a ninja's training ground.
+Today, I would like to talk about my waterfall meditation experience, which is called takiutare (hit by a waterfall) or sometimes referred to as takigyo (waterfall training) in Japanese.
+I joined the Waterfall Meditation Tour at Akame 48 Waterfalls, a ninja's training ground.

 Akame 48 Waterfalls is believed to be the place where En no Gyoja, the founder of, started his training about 1,300 years ago.
 En no Gyoja is said to be the origin of the ninja, and since then, many mountain priests and ninjas have trained at this place of mountain worship.

 Later, in the Meiji era (1868-1912), it became a famous waterfall spot, attracting many tourists.
-But mountain priests practice asceticism even today, and you can experience the waterfall ascetic training at this sacred place.
+But it is a sacred place even today, as if it were still a place where mountain priests practice asceticism.
+And you can experience waterfall meditation at this holy place.

 I joined the tour to relieve daily fatigue and strengthen my mind.